niehs-zicong/seazit_app/docs/docs/contributing.md

 Use our shared NTP sandbox PostgreSQL [database](#postgresql).
 We'll need to have a discussion to determine if we'll append to an existing table in the schema, or add new tables to the schema.
 Want a non-relational database?
 Did you know PostgreSQL has queryable and indexible [JSON fields](https://www.postgresql.org/docs/10/static/datatype-json.html)?
 Still need something else?
 Ok, let's chat.

-Any changes to the database schema should be tracked in the NTP sandbox using the [django migrations](https://docs.djangoproject.com/en/1.11/topics/migrations/).
-No other software should modify the database schema.
-To load new data, add notes in developer documentation for how to access the data and how to load.

 ### Building a new stateless application?

 - **Using Python? ** Create a new django application in the NTP sandbox.
 Alternatively, if you want a simpler solution, build a [dash](https://plot.ly/products/dash/) application.
 Write as a python module, should include a setup.py, and unit-tests which are written in [py.test](https://docs.pytest.org/en/latest/).
 Use [cookiecutter](https://github.com/audreyr/cookiecutter-pypackage) for an ideal package.